roxy-cym/Plant-monitor/README.md

   * Create Dashboard and seeing the data

 ## 3.Problems and Solutions
+* Problem Description:
-* Problem Description:When I connected the circuit referring to The Fritzing diagram，Putting the nail in a different environment.The Moisture value does not change
+  * When I connected the circuit referring to The Fritzing diagram，Putting the nail in a different environment.The Moisture value does not change
 * Analyzing:
   * The connection between the various parts is unstable-result in disconnection of the circuit
   * Short circuit